10 Best Free Project Management Tools – Features Comparison

 3. Kissflow Project

-Kissflow Project is an ideal project management software option for functional project managers and people who are new to project management.
+This all-in-one powerful app is one of the most favorite project management software out there.
+Kissflow Project is an ideal project management tool option for functional project managers and people who are new to project management.
 Kissflow Project checks all the boxes with a comprehensive suite of features.
+It is an easy-to-use and aesthetic Graphical User Interface makes this one-stop solution an excellent choice for all types of organizations.

 Custom forms, rule-based WIP limits, and personalized boards meet the unique needs of your project and organization.
 The “user swimlane view” gives you a holistic view of what each project participant is working on.